 Regardless, the new digital focus on the American market will come too late for AJAM.
 Launched in 2013, it promised no-nonsense journalism uncommon among the opinion-drenched 24-hour networks.
 It may have been the cable channel Americans need today.
 But its launch came years—perhaps decades—too late.

 Correction: This post originally included a tweet on the closure from a man identified as Al Jazeera’s head of communications.
 He is the former head of communications.
-CJR has removed the tweet.David Uberti is a CJR staff writer and senior Delacorte fellow.
+CJR has removed the tweet.David Uberti is a writer in New York.
+He was previously a media reporter for Gizmodo Media Group and a staff writer for CJR.
 Follow him on Twitter @DavidUberti.